 The portable document format (PDF) is a format which supports the described features.
 PDF provides an ISO-standardised format (ISO 32000-1:2008), including a long-term archiving format also known as PDF/A (ISO-19005-1:2005, ISO-19005-2:2011 and ISO-19005-3:2012).
 PDF/A has been accepted as a standard for providing documents in electronic format by the International Conference on Harmonisation (ICH) and is recommended as default file format by the veterinary equivalent (VICH).

 The PDF format used for a VNeeS-compliant submission should follow the specifications defined in VICH Guideline 53: Electronic exchange of documents: electronic file format.
+The VNeeS specification deviates however from the VICH guideline in terms of file sizes, as it discourages only files sizes larger than 200 MB.

 It is noted that VICH Guideline 53 discourages the use of file attachments for any dossier-related content as they can be easily overlooked during compilation / review of documents and may complicate technical validation.
 As the XML attachment to the eAF form however follows closely defined rules and neither introduces new content nor needs to be subject to VNeeS validation criteria, the approach is fully compatible with the VICH concept.